-I had to learn to face my feelings head on and deal with them in the moment in order to keep myself and my budding business moving forward.
+I had to learn to face my feelings head on and deal with them in the moment to keep myself and my budding business moving forward.
 When you work in a more traditional job, it’s easy to fantasize about leaving if things get tough.
 But when you own a business, you can’t just up and quit because you’re frustrated, overworked or hate your boss.
 Because guess what?
 You are the boss.
-So get your feelings in check and start acting like one.
+So get your feelings in check and start acting like a leader.

 Keeping yourself healthy is always important, but as an entrepreneur, your body is now one of your company’s most precious assets.
 You are now quite literally your business.

-While expending sweat equity is undoubtedly important, resist the temptation to give your business everything you’ve got.
+Expending sweat equity is undoubtedly important, but resist the temptation to give your business everything you’ve got.
 You are going to need a lot of energy to run your business, but you won’t have that if you don’t care for yourself first.
 And you’re no good to those depending on you if you’re down and out with the flu.
 Plus, you are now paying 100 percent of your healthcare costs.

-Now that you’re not making much money — or you shouldn’t be, since you typically want to reinvest most of what you make back into your business — it’s important to make changes to your lifestyle.
+Now that you’re not making much money — or you shouldn’t be since you typically want to reinvest most of what you make back into your business — it’s important to make changes to your lifestyle.

 Before you know when you’ll start seeing a return on your hard work, it’s better to be as conservative as possible.
 And once you get back to your “normal” budget, keep it steady there even if you’re making more money.
 This will allow you to rebuild that cushion of savings that we talked about before.